OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaLayerMaterial.md

           | radius = 5

-        <p>developer debug visualization modes.
+        <p class=jekyll-theme-minimal scene-class-attr-comment">developer debug visualization modes.
 This parameter will only be used when layering two distinct glitter materials.</p>

     <h3>fallback_glitter_layering_mode</h3>